BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 <b>Merge sort without recursion</b><br/>
-To remove the recursion, we can use what's called a bottom-up merge sort.
+To remove the recursion, we can use what's called a <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a>.
 Here's what it looks like for an array of a size that happens to be a power of two:<br/>

     MergeSort(array, count)
        index = 0